 Surface Owner.
-Owner of the surface property on which the facility will be located or constructed.
+The owner of the surface property on which the oil and gas operation will be located or constructed.

 Surrounding.
 Within one-half mile of a proposed oil and gas operation.

 Temporary Use Area.
 Disturbed lands immediately adjacent to the well pad or right of way used by an Applicant during the construction or maintenance of a well, pipeline or other facility that will be reclaimed for permanent operations.